jopamo/bp/README.md

 bp is short for 'backpack' to denote it being easier to move around on various cloud services or embedded devices.
 It is an alternate [gentoo](https://github.com/gentoo/gentoo) package repo.
 It is somewhat compatible with gentoo and gentoo overlays, some stuff will work, but most probably will not.
 It uses the package.provided mechanism to provide a compatibility layer, changing the names of categories allowing the gentoo tree version of certain packages to never be used without fighting for namespaces.

 ## Distro Configuration
+* A mixture of stable and bleeding edge.
+Base toolchain is mostly stable, but graphics related programs tend to use git packages.
 * no multilib - the toolchain only supports 64bit
 * all libraries are installed to /usr/lib
 * /lib /lib64 /bin /sbin are all symlinked into /usr/